 Cardiovagal innervation tests provide a standardized quantitative evaluation of vagal innervation to the heart (parasympathetic function).
 The responses are based on the interpretation of changes in continuous heart rate recordings in response to standardized maneuvers.
-Impairment occurs in autonomic failure due to diseases such as Shy-Drager syndrome, idiopathic orthostatic hypotension, diabetic neuropathy, and other neuropathies affecting autonomic nerves.
+Impairment occurs in autonomic failure due to diseases such as multiple system atrophy (MSA), idiopathic orthostatic hypotension, diabetic neuropathy, and other neuropathies affecting autonomic nerves.